Vyral/roberto-paredes/_posts/2020-05-20-6-questions-to-ask-before-you-sell-your-home.md

 ---
 layout: post
-title: How Do You Vet an Agent?
+title: 6 Questions to Ask Before You Sell Your Home
 date: 2020-05-20 17:10:00
 tags:
 excerpt: >-